Emily Dickinson Lexicon

 Cordillera, proper n.
 [Sp. 'mountain-chain', < Old Sp. cordilla, string, rope, dim. of cuerda < L. chorda, cord, rope (refers to Andes mountain range).]

-core, n.
-[Appears abt.
+core, n. [appears abt.
 1400; uncertain origin.] (webplay: seeds).

 Soul; essence; center; innermost portion.

 Corinthians, proper n. [poss.
-Pelasgian kar, point, peak, or Gk koronis, crown, helm-shaped rock.]
+Pelasgian kar, point, peak; or Gk koronis, crown, helm-shaped rock.]

-One of the books of the New Testament; the first epistle from the Apostle Paul to the Christians at Corinth; [fig.] resurrection; restoration of the mortal body into an immortal state; (see I Corinthians 15:21-22 and ED letters).
+One of the books of the New Testament; the first epistle from the Apostle Paul to the Christians at Corinth; [fig.] resurrection; restoration of the mortal body into an immortal state; (see 1 Corinthians 15:21-22 and ED letters).

 cork, n.
 [Sp. corcha < OSp. alcorque, a cork shoe.]